MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-privacy.md

 ## Data stored about user interactions with Microsoft Copilot for Microsoft 365

 When a user interacts with Microsoft Copilot for Microsoft 365 apps (such as Word, PowerPoint, Excel, OneNote, Loop, or Whiteboard), we store data about these interactions.
 The stored data includes the user's prompt, how Copilot responded, and information used to ground Copilot's response.
-For example, this stored data provides users with Copilot interaction history in [Microsoft 365 Chat](https://support.microsoft.com/topic/5b00a52d-7296-48ee-b938-b95b7209f737) and [meetings in Microsoft Teams](https://support.microsoft.com/office/0bf9dd3c-96f7-44e2-8bb8-790bedf066b1).
+For example, this stored data provides users with Copilot interaction history in [Microsoft Copilot with Graph-grounded chat](https://support.microsoft.com/topic/5b00a52d-7296-48ee-b938-b95b7209f737) and [meetings in Microsoft Teams](https://support.microsoft.com/office/0bf9dd3c-96f7-44e2-8bb8-790bedf066b1).
 This data is processed and stored in alignment with contractual commitments with your organization’s other content in Microsoft 365.
 The data is encrypted while it's stored and isn't used to train foundation LLMs, including those used by Microsoft Copilot for Microsoft 365.

 To view and manage this stored data, admins can use Content search or Microsoft Purview.
 Admins can also use Microsoft Purview to set retention policies for the data related to chat interactions with Copilot.
 For more information, see the following articles: